Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-31-swift-experience-report.markdown

 A few things about this write-up.
 Firstly, I love the language![^2] And second, even though I'll be comparing bits of both the languages, I'll never say that one is better than the other.
 Both are amazing languages and they aim to solve different things.
 Also, I began using Rust from around its 1.0 release (about 3.5 years back), and Swift only *after* its 4.0 release (last year), so I'll be talking about the features they currently have, not what they had / lacked ages ago!

-> As a side-note, don't expect this post to be a tutorial or have in-depth discussion about the internals or have some sort of order in the comparison.
+> As a side-note, please don't expect this post to be a tutorial or have in-depth discussions about language internals or have some sort of order in comparisons.

 <!-- more -->